Cgotts1/Prework-Study-Guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
 The motivation for this project was to create a study guide that is easily accessible and easy to read for new students who we'll be participatng in the bootcamp.
-- Why did you build this project?
 I built this project to help me with the basics of CSS, Git, HTML, and JavaScript as those well be used extensively throughout the bootcamp.
-- What problem does it solve?
 It solves the problem of not having access to a studyguide when refreshing on material taught throughout the prework-study-guide project.
-- What did you learn?
+What did you learn?
 Doing this first project taught me the very basics of how to implement HTML, CSS, Git, and JavaScript when creating an application or website.
 I also learned how to keep the local repository and git repository in sync with one another, so that when working on future group assignments, there will be a consistent work flow between peers.

 ## Installation